 Pursuant to the requirements of National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings, the Company assesses the design of its internal controls over financial reporting on an annual basis.
 Furthermore, key controls for the accounts in scope are tested across the Company on an annual basis and the audit files of these tests performed at all the locations are reviewed at the head office level.
-Please refer to the Company's annual audited consolidated financial statements for the year ended December 31, 2020, as filed under the Company's SEDAR profile at www.sedar.com and on the Company's website.
+For further information on the Company's internal control over financial reporting, please refer to the Company's MD&A and annual audited consolidated financial statements for the year ended December 31, 2022, as filed under the Company's SEDAR profile at www.sedar.com and on the Company's website.